JorgeCastilloPrz/AndroidLintDocs/README.md

 ## How to test custom rules

-For samples on how to write tests, take a look at [the ones provided on this repo](https://github.com/JorgeCastilloPrz/AndroidLintDocs/tree/master/lintchecks/src/test/java/dev/jorgecastillo/lintchecks).
+For samples on how to write tests, take a look at [the ones provided in this repo](https://github.com/JorgeCastilloPrz/AndroidLintDocs/tree/master/lintchecks/src/test/java/dev/jorgecastillo/lintchecks).